 Cambridge: Effective January 1 2022, York authors can publish an unlimited number of their articles as open access in all Cambridge hybrid and gold journals for the duration of the Canadian Research Knowledge Network’s agreement with Cambridge University Press (2022-2024).
 No article processing charges (APC) fees will be levied for open access publication.
 Cambridge uses an automated system, RightsLink, to associate authors with their affiliated institutions.
 Authors are encouraged to use their York email address that includes the institutional domain to facilitate the identification of eligible articles.
 Please review Cambridge's step by step guide to open access publishing for more information on the submission process.

-Canadian Science Publishing: Authors affiliated with York are eligible to receive a 25% discount on the article processing charge (APC) for all CSP Hybrid journals.
-Authors must indicate their institutional affiliation upon submitting of their manuscript in order to benefit from the discount.
+Canadian Science Publishing: Effective January 1st, 2023, York authors can publish free and unlimited open access in the following five CSP journals: Biochemistry and Cell Biology, Canadian Journal of Physics, Canadian Journal of Physiology and Pharmacology, Genome, and Transactions of the Canadian Society for Mechanical Engineering.
+Corresponding authors affiliated with York are eligible to receive a 25% discount on the article processing charge (APC) for 14 CSP Hybrid journals.
+Authors must indicate their institutional affiliation upon submitting their manuscript in order to benefit from the discount.
+This agreement is set to be renewed in 3 years.

 Institute of Physics: York University is a participant in a Canadian Research Knowledge Network-Institute of Physics (IOP) Publishing agreement that extends unlimited reading and open access publishing in most IOPP hybrid and gold journals at no charge to authors affiliated with the university.
 The agreement is retroactive to December 15, 2021, and corresponding authors affiliated with York can publish an unlimited number of their articles under an open access license in most IOPP hybrid and gold journals at no charge to the author for the duration of the agreement.
 To learn more about how to submit a manuscript under the terms of this agreement, please consult this IOP guide.